-The House of Soviets is a huge brutalist building located right in the middle of Kaliningrad.
-There is no other construction in the city as large as this one so it can be seen from everywhere which is a stain in the cityscape for many Russians.
+The House of Soviets is a huge brutalist building in the middle of Kaliningrad.
+There is no other construction in the city as large as this one, so it can be seen everywhere, which is a stain in the cityscape for many Russians.

-Mostly because this is a failed architectural project that lays abandoned in the heart of Kaliningrad.
+Mainly because this is a failed architectural project that lies abandoned in the heart of Kaliningrad.
 But some people complain about the weird look of it, and some even mention that it looks too much like a buried robot since its appearance resembles the head of a buried giant robot.

-The House of Soviets was built over the moat of the castle, and you can clearly see this in the following picture.
-There you can look at the ruins of the castle and the abandoned building in the back.
+The House of Soviets was built over the castle’s moat; you can clearly see this in the following picture.
+There, you can look at the ruins of the castle and the abandoned building in the back.

 The History of this Brutalist Building in Kaliningrad

-This project was heavily influenced by the works of Oscar Niemeyer and Lúcio Costa who developed Brasília, Brazil’s Capital, a couple of years before.
+This project was heavily influenced by the works of Oscar Niemeyer and Lúcio Costa, who developed Brasília, Brazil’s Capital, a few years ago.
 Construction of the House of Soviets began in 1970, and the building was intended to be used as the central administration office in the entire Kaliningrad Oblast.
 But things didn’t go very well during construction.

 The massive concrete that was being poured on top of the Königsberger Schloss ruins resulted in a lot of structural problems.
-The soil of the area didn’t help much being marshy.
-They had to fix the project and adapt it to the new conditions so only 21 of the planned 28 floors were completed.
+The soil of the area didn’t help much, being marshy.
+They had to fix and adapt the project to the new conditions, so only 21 of the planned 28 floors were completed.

-Construction of the House of Soviets came to a full stop in 1985 when the regional Communist Party Committee lost interest in the project and ran out of money.
-After that, the Berlin Wall fell, and the Soviet Union came to an end, and the building was still there, incomplete in the middle of Kaliningrad.
+Construction of the House of Soviets stopped in 1985 when the regional Communist Party Committee lost interest in the project and ran out of money.
+After that, the Berlin Wall fell, and the Soviet Union ended, and the building was still there, incomplete, in the middle of Kaliningrad.

-Some people told me that it would be better for it to be demolished and for the area to become a new museum to the city’s vibrant Prussian history and heritage.
+Some people told me that it would be better for it to be demolished and for the area to become a new museum of the city’s vibrant Prussian history and heritage.
 But nobody knows for sure what will happen with the House of Soviets.
-There is a lot of construction work happening in Kaliningrad for the 2018 World Cup, but I didn’t see anything being done to the building.
+Much construction work is happening in Kaliningrad for the 2018 World Cup, but I didn’t see anything being done to the building.
 Nothing.

-Too bad I couldn’t get inside the House of Soviets due to some problems with the security people that walk around the building.
-During a walk around the area, I saw some kids jumping a fence and walking around the ruins of the Königsberg Castle.
-I followed them and quickly found a security guy who couldn’t understand what I tried to say in English, and I couldn’t argue with him in Russian.
-So, I just walked away and took more pictures from the outside of it.
+It’s too bad I couldn’t get inside the House of Soviets due to some problems with the security people who walked around the building.
+While walking around the area, I saw some kids jumping a fence and walking around the ruins of the Königsberg Castle.
+I followed them and quickly found a security guy who couldn’t understand what I tried to say in English and couldn’t argue with him in Russian.
+So, I just walked away and took more pictures outside of it.

-Personally, I find the House of Soviets a beautiful example of Brutalist Architecture and an excellent exemplar of Soviet Architecture.
-I hope something good happens to the building that seemed to follow me everywhere I went in the city centre of Kaliningrad.
+I find the House of Soviets a beautiful example of Brutalist Architecture and an excellent exemplar of Soviet Architecture.
+I hope something good happens to the building that seemed to follow me everywhere I went in the city center of Kaliningrad.

 The House of the Soviets in Kaliningrad